Unique Homeschool Portfolios, Record Keeping And Transcripts (Interest-Led)

 One of the most challenging aspects of interest led learning is figuring out how to keep track of all of it.
 Because our children are the ones guiding much of the learning, how do we keep records, design homeschool portfolios and create high school transcripts if we take an interest led approach to homeschooling?

-Over the past 12 weeks, I have shared a lesson plan and learning recap each and every week.
-I am doing this in the hopes of showing the reality of taking an out of the box approach to homeschooling and allowing your child to guide your learning decisions.
+I am sharing this detailed homeschool portfolio checklist and and examples of record keeping to show the reality of taking an out of the box approach to homeschooling, and allowing your child to guide your learning decisions.

 My Approach To Homeschool Record Keeping